biolab/scorange-hugo/content/blog/Data_Mining_and_Machine_Learning_for_Economists.md

 +++
 draft = false
+joinLines = false
+hardLineBreak = true
 type = "blog"
 image = "/blog_img/IMG_20180713_092503.jpg"
 thumbImage = "/blog_img/Data_Mining_and_Machine_Learning_for_Economists-thumb.png"
 date = "2013-05-05"
-title = "Data Mining and Machine Learning for Economists" weight = 15 hardLineBreak = true categories = ["clustering", "data mining", "summer school"] excerpt = "" joinLines = false
+title = "Data Mining and Machine Learning for Economists" weight = 15 categories = ["clustering", "data mining", "summer school"] shortExcerpt = "Lorem Ipsum is simply dummy text of the printing and typesetting industry." longExcerpt = "Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book."
 +++

 Last week Blaž, Marko and I held a week long introductory Data Mining and Machine Learning course at the Ljubljana Doctoral Summer School 2018.
 We got a room full of dedicated students and we embarked on a journey through standard and advanced machine learning techniques, all presented of course in Orange.